MPTCDITR/ctc-website/src/content/centers/en/10-akka-moha-sena -padei-techo-hun-sen-ang-preah-sdach-high-school.md

 operationTeam:
-  title: "Executive Officer"
+  title: "Operational Staff of C.T.C."
-  description: "President of the CPPCC Selected with the participation of the high school management and the team in charge of construction and commissioning According to the public high school of K.P.T."
+  description: "The operational staff are responsible for daily operations and running of the C.T.C."
   member:
     - title: "Secretary"
       name: "ភឿក សុខា"